Argon-/mpv-stats/readme.md

 ### How to get graphs?

 Graphs are enabled by default.
-Please note that they are only shown when stats are toggled.
+Please note that they are only shown when stats are toggled and that only the `opengl` VO is exposing the necessary data.

 Turn them off with `plot_graphs=no` (see [Customization](#customization)).